mrkmg/jquery.flipper/README.md

 Configuration
 -------------

-There are only 2 options currently.
-Type and Speed.
+There are three options currently. type, speed, and queueSuper.

-- Type: fall(Default), rise, open, close
+- `type`: fall(Default), rise, open, close :: Which animation to show
-- Speed: slow, normal(Default), fast
+- `speed`: slow, normal(Default), fast :: How fast the animation should run
+- `queueSuper`: true or false :: Whether or now the queue should run at super speed (see wordplay example for demo of queueSuper)

 Methods
 -------